skelly37/literally-everything/README.md

 Something breaks when using NapiProjekt on Linux with Winetricks and you get some weird characters like œ in your subtitles.
 It simply does its job.

 ### Usage
+Without replacing the old file:

 * `$ python3 fix-subtitles.py my_subtitles.srt`

-Then you have to manually interrupt the program (it's gonna be fixed some day, I guess) and:
+To replace the old file with the fixed one simply add the _-o_ or _--overwrite_ flag before the filename, e.g.:

-* `$ mv my_subtitles.srtfixed my_subtitles.srt`
+* `$ python3 fix-subtitles.py --overwrite my_subtitles.srt`

 # Functions